AdamSobieski/Argumentation/README.md

 #### Example 4

-This example shows that arguments could be represented using the AIF model expressed using JSON in a MIME message.
+This example shows a more intricate approach to extending knowledge graphs using the AIF ontology to support attaching evidence and citing scholarly and scientific publications.

 <details>
 <summary>Click here to toggle the visibility of Example 4.</summary>